xuminic/renamex/README.md

 Powered by regular expressions, Rename Express enables advanced search and substitution of string patterns across large file sets.
-It supports both MS Windows and Linux/Unix platforms, and includes a portable GUI frontend for user-friendly operation.
+It supports both MS Windows and Linux/Unix platforms, and includes a portable GUI front-end for user-friendly operation.

 ## Features
 - directly search and replace substrings within filenames
-- using regular expression to search and replace subtrings within filenames
+- using regular expression to search and replace sub-strings within filenames
 - convert filenames to uppercase or lowercase
 - fast renames large quantities of files
 - recursively processing directories and subdirectories